failedfast-failedoften/spend_analytics/README.md

         INV_ORIGIN VARCHAR2(30)
         ENTRY_STATUS VARCHAR2(1)
     }
-    VENDOR }|--o{ VOUCHER:"one or more VENDOR has 0 or more VOUCHERS" VENDOR {
+    VENDOR ||--o{ VOUCHER:"one or more VENDOR has 0 or more VOUCHERS" VENDOR {
         VENDOR_ID VARCHAR2(10)  PK
         NAME VARCHAR2(40)